Evilmaax/NBA-records-chatbot-with-rag/README.md

 ## Get Started

-To run the project it is pretty simple: First of all, clone the repo and fill the gaps regarding to the APIs keys.
-You gonna need an OpenAI, Pinecone and Firecrawl keys (links to generate them are on the `.env` file) and put the `firebase-keys.json` on the `configs` fodelder.
+To run the project it is pretty simple: First of all, clone the repo and fill the gaps regarding to the APIs keys (links to generate them are on the `.env` file).
+Set them at:

+* The `.env` file to run locally; and
+* The `secrets.yaml` file hashed to 64b (at the `k8s`folder) to run it on Kubernetes.

+You gonna need an OpenAI, Pinecone and Firecrawl keys.
+You're will also need to put the `firebase-keys.json` on the `configs` folder (instructions to do that are on the placeholder file as well).

 After that, make sure you have a Kubernetes cluster running on your machine.
 If you dont have one yet, the easiest way to set one is with the integrated [`Kubernetes cluster on Docker Desktop`](https://docs.docker.com/desktop/features/kubernetes/).